MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Send-MgTeamworkActivityNotificationToRecipient.md

 ## SYNOPSIS
 Send activity feed notifications to multiple users, in bulk.
-For more details about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, seesending Teams activity notifications.

 ## SYNTAX